nehyabah/fullstack/README.md

 <h1 align="center">Naemazon</h1>

-<p align="center">This is a fun full stack e-commerce application.
-It is still in the development process.
-It consistes of both the customer section and the admin section.
-The customer is able to buy products and make payments, made possible by the stripe implementation.
-At the admin section, the admin is able to add products, view recent transactions, compare revenue over thee last month and edit users. </p>
+N/B - APP IS STILL IN DEVELOPMENT

+This is a JavaScript  full-stack e-commerce application.
+It is made of 3 parts,
+* The E-commerce Web App, where users interacts with the store & make payments.
+* The Backend to handle all routings and controllers, orders and database.
+* The Admin panel which handles user data, product data, add/creates products, reads and write sales metric,  compare revenue over thee last month, review incoming orders.

+The payment integration that will be used is stripe checkout.

+Below is a way to fire up the app on local machine.

+MONGO_URL = mongodb+srv://naeabah:Hsa17tyu@cluster0.4kugj.mongodb.net/shop?retryWrites=true&w=majority

+PASS_SEC = 1234

+JWT_SEC = 1234

 ## Links